libp2a/libp2a-node/README.md

 ## Chat

 The `chat` function executes one or more actions and returns a string.
-The execution plan is reevaluated on every call.
-The `chat` function is meant to assist during development and should not be deployed to production.
+The execution plan is reevaluated on every run.
+Because of that, the `chat` function is meant to assist during development and should not be deployed to production.

 ```ts
 import { chat } from "libp2a"